Authentic Learning Innovation in an Online Music Course

 http://www.youtube.com/watch?v=ZQtLgjZCEbQ&feature=channel_page

-(note: scroll score down to page 20 for beginning of No. 6)
+(note: scroll score down to beginning of No. 6)

 After starting by following simple vocal scores from Renaissance music, by the fourth week, learners became reasonably skilled in following the score to be able to follow this piano composition from the Romantic period, and in doing so, their mental model of both composition and performance was very strong.